thejonasjon/recipe_backend/README.md

 # Recipe Backend API

 This is the backend API for Recipi, a platform for sharing and discovering recipes.

+# Technology / Tools
-The API is built using Django and Django Rest Framework, and can be easily set up using Docker.
+The API is built using Django | Django_rest | Docker

 ## Getting Started